Executive Director: Michael Loadenthal

 Tori works on multiple projects for PJSA.
 Currently, she is working on the website and departmental directory design team with Kate.
 Tori also works as a liaison between the different schools involved and PJSA.
-[Team member: Fall 2016 - Fall 2017]
+[Team member: Fall 2016 - present]